JulieMontoya/BCP_design/version_6/README.md

 # VERSION SIX

 Version 6 is work in progress.

-It is intended that the same source files will be used to produce a "standard" version, a "sideways" version which runs from sideways ROM or RAM and a set of source code disc images for assembly on the target system.
+A Makefile is used to generate versions of BCP to run from main RAM and sideways ROM/RAM from (mostly) the same Source Code files.
+It is intended eventually also to produce a set of source code disc images for building on the target system.

 The main new features are: